 - Filming, Recording, Performing & Releasing Your Original Music

 That Is Truly All-Encompassing, Do I Need All Of It?

 Yes, you do.
 If you truly want to separate yourself from the crowd of everyday musicians, you need all of this.In a world dominated by screen time and online social judgment, it is imperative that people today learn how to anchor themselves to the discipline and strength required to become a true artist.
 It’s critical to understand that this metamorphosis doesn’t happen overnight.
 That is why it is called a journey.
 For that journey, Ryan lays out a step-by-step process for each artist and family to help them travel it in a smart, efficient way.

 How is this different from regular guitar lessons?

 If the artist has already taken lessons in guitar, great!
 Those lessons will only serve to further aid the artist in his or her development and musical skill set.
 These guitar lessons are specifically tailored to teaching singers the skills they need to not only accompany themselves, but to play the guitar in a way that truly compliments their voice.
 A significant part of this program will also include invaluable, Artist-Specific, Studio-Ready guitar lessons with Ryan, but the totality of the program is focused on introducing the artist to the world in a creative and relevant way.
 It is through this focus on the journey of becoming an artist that students of this program develop lifelong skills of understanding success and failure, and most importantly, discovering their self-identity and self-confidence.

 Where is this program located?

-This program is for singers in Fountain Valley who want to become guitarists and artists.
-We have a state-of-the-art music facility, located in Huntington Beach, where we conduct all lessons, recording and filming sessions.
+This program is for singers in Newport Beach who want to become guitarists and artists.
+We have a state-of-the-art music facility, located in Huntington Beach, where we conduct all recording and filming sessions.
 All guitar lessons are conducted in-home in Newport Beach.